MiraakEren/SimpleTerm/README.md

-**A simple application to efficiently use term bases sent as Excel files without the need of using your mouse (hopefully).
+A simple application to efficiently use term bases sent as Excel files without the need of using your mouse (hopefully).

 Download and launch the .exe, select a compatible excel file and start searching.

 If you also want to see the notes section you can just resize the window.
 It is hidden by default to save screen space.

+For the online version check https://github.com/MiraakEren/SimpleTermOnline

 Important:
 The first row of the selected Excel file should be 'Source Term', 'Target Term', 'Notes'**